New

 Data source: Cox Automotive

-In Q3 2024, Tesla is down to 48.2% of EV market share in America.
-Tesla remains the dominant player in an increasingly crowded field.
-According to analyses by Cox Automotive, Tesla sales accounted for 55% of all EVs sold in the US in 2023, down from 62% in 2022.
-At the start of the year in Q1 2022, Tesla had a 75% EV market share in America.
+In Q3 2025, Tesla was down to 41% of EV market share in America.
+Tesla remains the dominant player in an increasingly crowded field, even with falling market share.
+According to analyses by Cox Automotive, Tesla sales accounted for 49% of all EVs sold in the US in 2024, down from 55% in 2023, and 62% in 2022.
+At the start of 2022, Tesla had a 75% EV market share in America.

 Ford, GM, and Hyundai Motor Group continue to fight for second place.
-Hyundai and Kia EV sales have soared in 2024, much to the success of the IONIQ 5 and all-new Kia EV9.
-Ford’s EV sales slipped in early 2024, and were overtaken by GM somewhat unexpectedly.
+Hyundai and Kia EV sales soared in 2024, but have waned this year.
+Last year, Ford’s EV sales were overtaken by GM somewhat unexpectedly.
+GM is now running away from Ford, outselling their chief rival nearly three to one.

 Historical Data

-In 2023, 7.3% of all new car sales in America were fully-electric.
-In 2022, 5.8% of the new cars Americans bought were fully electric, up from 3.2% in 2021.
+In 2024, the US EV market share reached 8.1% of all light vehicle sales, up from 7.3% of sales in 2023.
+In 2022, 5.8% of the new cars Americans bought were fully electric, which was a sharp increase from 3.2% in 2021.

 According to EIA.gov, Combined sales of hybrid vehicles, plug-in hybrids, and battery electric vehicles in the United States rose to 16.3% of total new light-duty vehicle sales in 2023.
 In 2022, hybrid, plug-in hybrid, and BEV sales were 12.9% of total sales.